kmartino/kmartino-emacs-config/README.md

 Install the following on your system:

 1. PlantUML: http://plantuml.sourceforge.net/
-2. An application to preview Markdown.
+2. An application to preview Markdown (I use http://marked2app.com/).

 Modify user-{user machine username}.el and set the optional variables indicated.